Cirrus cloud: Contrails

 Contrails are an artificial type of cirrus cloud formed when water vapor from the exhaust of a jet engine condenses on particles, which come from either the surrounding air or the exhaust itself, and freezes, leaving behind a visible trail.
-The exhaust can trigger the formation of cirrus by providing ice nuclei when there is an insufficient naturally-occurring supply in the atmosphere.
+The exhaust can trigger the formation of cirrus by providing ice nuclei when there is an insufficient naturally occurring supply in the atmosphere.
 One of the environmental impacts of aviation is that persistent contrails can form into large mats of cirrus, and increased air traffic has been implicated as one possible cause of the increasing frequency and amount of cirrus in Earth's atmosphere.

 Use in forecasting

 Random, isolated cirrus do not have any particular significance.
 A large number of cirrus clouds can be a sign of an approaching frontal system or upper air disturbance.
 The appearance of cirrus signals a change in weather—usually more stormy—in the near future.
 If the cloud is a cirrus castellanus, there might be instability at the high altitude level.
 When the clouds deepen and spread, especially when they are of the cirrus radiatus variety or cirrus fibratus species, this usually indicates an approaching weather front.
 If it is a warm front, the cirrus clouds spread out into cirrostratus, which then thicken and lower into altocumulus and altostratus.
 The next set of clouds are the rain-bearing nimbostratus clouds.
-When cirrus clouds precede a cold front, squall line or multicellular thunderstorm, it is because they are blown off the anvil, and the next to arrive are the cumulonimbus clouds.
+When cirrus clouds precede a cold front, squall line or multicellular thunderstorm, it is because they are blown off the anvil, and the next clouds to arrive are the cumulonimbus clouds.
 Kelvin-Helmholtz waves indicate extreme wind shear at high levels.
 When a jet streak creates a large arc of cirrus, weather conditions may be right for the development of winter storms.

 Within the tropics, 36 hours prior to the center passage of a tropical cyclone, a veil of white cirrus clouds approaches from the direction of the cyclone.
 In the mid- to late-19th century, forecasters used these cirrus veils to predict the arrival of hurricanes.
 In the early 1870s the president of Belén College in Havana, Father Benito Viñes, developed the first hurricane forecasting system; he mainly used the motion of these clouds in formulating his predictions.
 He would observe the clouds hourly from 4:00 am to 10:00 pm.
 After accumulating enough information, Viñes began accurately predicting the paths of hurricanes; he summarized his observations in his book Apuntes Relativos a los Huracanes de las Antilles, published in English as Practical Hints in Regard to West Indian Hurricanes.